Back to blog

 When Should I Use Alt Text?

-According to the World Wide Web Consortium (W3C), all images must have a text alternative that describes its function or the information it represents.
+According to the World Wide Web Consortium (the creators of WCAG), all images must have a text alternative that describes their function or the information they represent.
 However, that doesn’t mean every image should be treated the same.

 Here’s a quick overview of the different types of images — and how to write alt text for each one:

-• Decorative images: If an image’s only purpose is to add visual decoration (rather than convey information that is important to understanding the page), adding a null (empty) text alternative (alt=”“) tells assistive technologies like screen readers to ignore, or not announce, the image.
+- Decorative images: If an image’s only purpose is to add visual decoration (rather than convey information that is important to understanding the page), adding a null (empty) text alternative (alt=””) tells assistive technologies to ignore, or not announce, the image.
+WCAG does recommend using alt text for all decorative images to ensure a seamless user experience.

 Not sure how to treat a specific image?
-The W3C has developed an alt text decision tree to help you determine the right approach depending on the image’s purpose.
+The W3C has developed an alt text decision tree to help you choose the right alt text based on the image’s purpose.

 How Do I Know if an Image Is Decorative?